elastic/site-search-php/README.md

 The custom generator will be built and launched using the following Open API spec file : `resources/api/api-spec.yml`.

-You can then create a PR with the modified api-spec file and your endpoints code files.
+You can then commit and PR the modified api-spec file and your endpoints code files.

-The client class and README may be changed in some cases.
+The client class and readme may be changed in some cases.
 Do not forget to include them in your commit!

 ## FAQ 🔮

 ### Where do I report issues with the client?

-If something is not working as expected, please open an [issue](https://github.com/swiftype/swiftype-site-search-php/issues/new).
+If something is not working as expected, please open an [issue](https://github.com/elastic/site-search-php/issues/new).

 ### Where can I find the full API documentation ?